Agency of the Future

 Employee training can be time-consuming and challenging to effectively implement.
 Turnover only adds to the time spent on employee training, as new staff cycle in month after month.
 A growing number of insurance companies are addressing these challenges by supplementing their existing training programs with augmented reality (AR) — a technology that overlays computer-generated graphics and digital elements in real-world environments.

 By wearing AR-enabled equipment in the field, new or junior adjusters can enable more senior, experienced agents in the office to see what they see — all in real-time — and provide guidance and answer questions.
 This capability is also invaluable when training adjusters for pre-quote surveys and claim survey visits because senior team members can help assess the situation without having to travel or rely on static pictures for information.
 Most importantly, AR enables adjusters to get on-the-job training and test out new skills in a real-world setting.

 Training only scratches the surface of AR’s capabilities — already, insurers are finding innovative uses for AR, such as risk assessment and mitigation, customer engagement, damage estimation, and more.
-AR and other closely related technologies such as virtual reality and extended reality are expected to be major insurance technology trends for the remainder of 2022 and thereafter, so stay tuned.
+AR and other closely related technologies such as virtual reality and extended reality are expected to remain insurance technology trends, so stay tuned.

 Simplify Claims Processing with Artificial Intelligence

 Data from the National Association of Insurance Commissioners indicates that consumers complain most frequently about how claims are handled.
 In fact, across all insurers, 68% of all complaints are related to claims handling.
 Whether it’s due to unnecessary complexity, poor visibility, lack of follow-up, or slow settlement speeds, the claims process has long been a source of frustration for insurance customers.
 The good news is that insurers are now able to alleviate this frustration using artificial intelligence (AI).